 Thank you for becoming a mentor to a Georgia Tech undergraduate student researcher.
 Here we offer some quick tips and more in-depth articles on becoming an effective mentor.
 What does UROP consider the key items to ensure a successful undergraduate research experience for you and your student?

 Attention faculty, post-docs, graduate students, and research scientists - Do you have an opening for an undergraduate researcher?
 Would you like to advertise that position to potential undergraduates and, if desired, set your own qualifications and requirements?
-If so, just select the link below and we will have your position posted in CareerBuzz, the one-stop-shop for students to apply for jobs for pay or for academic credit.
+If so, just select the link below and we will have your position posted in the Undergraduate Ambassador Office Hours, where students can go to find research opportunities and advice!

 The ability to communicate effectively is a skill that all researchers require.
 Your students will have to present their research methods and results at some point while working as a research assistant, which can include writing reports, journal articles, theses, designing posters, or oral presentations.